Hafizuddin Ahmed: Pakistan Army

-Role in Bangladesh Liberation War
+Role in Bangladesh War of Independence

 Ahmed was at Jagdishpur Village in the border area of Jessore as part of a training exercise.
-He was barred from all type of communication there and had no idea of Operation Searchlight, by Pakistan Army, and the declaration of independence of Bangladesh.
-He returned to the Jessore Cantonment on 29 March.
-He learned from his batman that there was an order for the Baloch Regiment to disarm the East Bengal Regiment, and that 25 Baloch Regiment and 3 Frontier Force had taken up positions in front of the cantonment.
+He was barred from all type of communication there and had no idea of Operation Searchlight by Pakistan Army and the declaration of independence of Bangladesh.
+He returned to Jessore Cantonment on 29 March.
+He learned from his batman that there was an order for the Baloch Regiment to disarm the East Bengal Regiment, and that 25 Baloch Regiment and 22 Frontier Force had taken up positions in front of the cantonment.
 The arsenal had been broken into by East Bengal non-commissioned officers and soldiers.
-He joined the Bangladesh Liberation War and asked his commanding officer, Colonel Jalil, to join the war.
-But Jalil, who maintained contact with M. A. G. Osmani of the Bangladesh Awami League, refused to join the liberation, as Osmani had asked.
+He joined the Bangladesh War of Independence and asked his commanding officer, Colonel Jalil to join the war.
+But Jalil, who maintained contact with M. A. G. Osmani of the Bangladesh Awami League, refused to join the war, as Osmani had asked.

 During the subsequent battle, Ahmed fought alongside his troops, but realised that the ammunition they had with them would not be enough to last for more than three hours.
 So, he started thinking about an exit plan.
 After fighting relentlessly for almost two hours, he finally escaped the cantonment with 200 companions.

 In later campaigning, Ahmed, under continuous attack from the Pakistani army, he maintained a free zone at Jessore, including Benapole BOP, from April to mid-May.
 During the second week of May 1971, Ahmed was ordered to move to Tura, Meghalaya to join the BDF Sector 11 under Major Ziaur Rahman.
 He was selected to lead the Bravo formation as company commander of 1st East Bengal Regiment in Jessore.
 He was injured during the Battle of Kamalpur, one of the most significant battles fought by Bangladesh forces in 1971.

-Political
+Political career

 Ahmed entered politics as an independent candidate from Bhola.
 He has been elected as a member of parliament from the Bhola-3 constituency 6 times from 1986 until 2006.
+He was the president of the Bangladesh Football Federation from 1986 until 1989.

-He served as the Minister of Water Resources, during the tenure of the second government of Prime Minister Khaleda Zia.
+He served as the Minister of Water Resources during the tenure of the second government of Prime Minister Khaleda Zia.
 Ahmed held several talks with India about the sharing of water.
 After the reshuffling of the cabinet, he was also appointed as the commerce minister.

+A three judicial committee investigating the 2001 Bangladesh post-election violence found Ahmed had directed attacks against religious minorities along with other Bangladesh Nationalist Party politicians.

-Ahmed was detained while protesting the government's decision to repeal the caretaker government system, on 11 June 2011.
-Again, on 28 December 2013, Ahmed was arrested on the National Press Club premises, when he was leaving there after announcing a new program of demonstrations to be led by his party.
+Ahmed was detained while protesting the government's decision to repeal the caretaker government system on 11 June 2011.
+Again on 28 December 2013, Ahmed was arrested on the National Press Club premises, when he was leaving there after announcing a new program of demonstrations to be led by his party.